Social policy: Socioeconomic policy by administration

+Federal jurisdiction

+At the federal level, the major areas of U.S. social policy are addressed by the United States Senate Committee on Health, Education, Labor and Pensions, known as the HELP Committee.
+A complementary committee in the House of Representatives has jurisdiction over these issues, but it changes its name each time a different party comes to power.

+Factors to U.S. social policy

-The United States was a pioneer in generous social spending (relative to comparable countries), as it provided substantial social spending for Civil War veterans and their families.
+The United States was a pioneer in generous social spending (relative to comparable countries), providing substantial support for Civil War veterans and their families.
 However, the United States would go on to lag behind other advanced industrial democracies in social spending.

-Religious, racial, ideological, scientific and philosophical movements and ideas have historically influenced American social policy, for example, John Calvin and his idea of pre-destination and the Protestant Values of hard work and individualism.
+Religious, racial, ideological, scientific, and philosophical movements and ideas have historically influenced American social views and shaped policy debates.
+For example, while American collectivism was greatly impacted by Methodism and Quakerism, denominations which helped thrust the social tenets of Christianity to the forefront of developing the welfare state and laws against child labor, more conservative and Calvinistic denominations (based on teachings of John Calvin and his idea of pre-destination) and the Protestant Values of hard work and individualism, might be seen as stymying social welfare.
 Moreover, Social Darwinism helped mold America's ideas of capitalism and the survival of the fittest mentality.
-The Catholic Church's social teaching has also been considerably influential to the development of social policy.
+The temperance movement, labor movement, women's rights movement, environmental movement, and the Catholic Church's social teaching have also been considerably influential to the development of social welfare debates in America.

+Federal social insurance programs

-President Franklin D. Roosevelt's ground breaking New Deal is a paragon example of social policy that focused predominantly on a program of providing work and stimulating the economy through public spending on projects, rather than on cash payment.
-The programs were in response to the Great Depression affecting the United States in the 1930s.
+President Franklin D. Roosevelt's groundbreaking New Deal is a prime example of social policy that focused predominantly on providing work and stimulating the economy through public spending on projects, rather than on cash payments.
+The programs were in response to the Great Depression affecting the United States in the 1930s, including Social Security (United States).
 United States politicians who have favored increasing government observance of social policy often do not frame their proposals around typical notions of welfare or benefits; instead, in cases like Medicare and Medicaid, President Lyndon B. Johnson presented a package called the Great Society that framed a larger vision around poverty and quality of life.